International Practical Shooting Confederation (IPSC)

-1. Be Holster Qualified in order to participate and compete at a club level,
+1. Holster Qualified in order to participate and compete at a club level,

 - All new shooters not yet holster qualified who want to shoot IPSC at SSPC, must attend a minimum of 3 competitions starting from a 45 degree safe position before being eligible to attend the Holster Qualification Course.

 - This ensures that the new shooter has exposure to, and is aware of, the shooting environment and how IPSC runs as a discipline before being put into a competition environment.